@1 year ago with 34 notes

 I guess the same could be said for other issues that hit Native communities especially hard.

-clockwork-parallels asked: I'm curious to see if you include Native Hawaiians in your idea of indigenous peoples, and would subsequently be included in your indigenous list, seeing as it /is/ rather Americas-centric.
+clockwork-parallels said: I'm curious to see if you include Native Hawaiians in your idea of indigenous peoples, and would subsequently be included in your indigenous list, seeing as it /is/ rather Americas-centric.

 Of course!
 Any indigenous people.
 Most of the people on the list are from the Americas, but not everyone!
 Included are some people who are Saami and Scottish Gael, Chamorro, Amazigh, Tuareg, Gnawi, and Romani.